About GIML Professional Development Levels Courses

 *Advance preparation is absolutely necessary to complete the PDLCs.
 Before enrolling for Level 1, participants should be able to sing rote songs in a variety of tonalities and meters and chant in a variety of meters.
 Participants should also be able to sing tonal patterns in major and minor tonalities with tonal solfege and chant rhythm patterns in usual duple and triple meters with rhythm solfege as demonstrated on the Tonal and Rhythm Skills Development CD available through GIA Publications.
 It is extremely important that students be familiar with all of the reading and teaching materials prior to arrival at the PDLC; please see the Books and Materials section for a list of publications and ordering information.

-Level 2 PDLCs – Early Childhood, Elementary General, and Instrumental Music
+Level 2 PDLCs – Early Childhood, Elementary General, Instrumental Music, and Piano

 A fifteen-minute tape of the candidate teaching children between the ages of birth through five in stages 1-5 of preparatory audiation is required.
 These will be reviewed in light of the quality of the teaching rather than the success of the children on the tape.
 The tape should include the following: